 You’ve probably heard of the term ‘FOMO’ or maybe you haven’t.
 It means “Fear of Missing Out” and it is essentially the anxious feeling you get when you think something interesting is happening somewhere else and you’re missing out on it.

 As someone who loves to travel but hates the actual process of air travel, I am driven to travel fast, packing my holidays with every single activity that my new city or country offers.
-Sometimes, I plan my holidays this way because I genuinely want to see or do those things and also because I am not sure if I’ll ever get another chance to see/do them again.
+Sometimes, I plan my holidays this way because I genuinely want to see or do those things that the new city offers and also because I am not sure if I’ll ever get another chance to see/do them again.
 But other times, it’s just a bad case of FOMO.

 I know the feeling I get when I feel like I should be in a certain place or phase in life or be doing certain things.
 Obviously, this feeling sucks!
 But I think to myself “why sink into a dark hole when I can be living my best moment NOW?”
 Because with FOMOs, you’re literally missing out on the present and that isn’t really living.